DM-be/HotelBooking-agent/README.md

 [QnA Maker](https://qnamaker.ai) is another service provided by Microsoft.
 It maps multiple questions to a single answer.
 This functionality is implemented in the main dialog of this agent.
 It can be extended to several sub dialogs.

 A knowledge base needs to be created with example questions (utterances) and an answer.
-The questions are trained via machine learning and mapped to the answer.
-This happens similar way as LUIS but less transparent for the developer.
+The questions are trained with machine learning and mapped to the answer.
+This happens in a similar way as LUIS but less transparent for the developer.

 The agent responds with the mapped answer when it recognizes a question from the knowledge base.